Covid vaccine: Fertility and miscarriage claims fact-checked

 US fertility doctor Randy Morris, who wanted to respond directly to the concerns he'd heard, began monitoring his patients who were undergoing IVF treatment to see whether vaccination made any difference to their chances of a successful pregnancy.

 Out of 143 people in Dr Morris's study, vaccinated, unvaccinated and previously infected women were about equally likely to have a successful embryo implantation and for the pregnancy to continue to term.
+The women were similar in most other respects.

 The study is small, but it adds to a large volume of other evidence - and were the claim true, you would expect that to show up even in a study of this size.